nimikuma1/EMR-App/Documentation/User_Manual.md

 Navigate to this URL: http://3.16.22.221:5000/

-Type in "priorauth" for Username as shown below
+Type in "priorauth" for Username

-Type in "DivyaNimisha123" for Password as shown below
+Type in "DivyaNimisha123" for Password

 ![image](https://github.com/nimikuma1/EMR-App/assets/166041511/d740bd6d-5a85-4084-b059-eee613833206)